.NET HELP

 VB C#

-Now that you have a solid grasp on the C# if else statement, let's explore a practical application involving the IronPDF library.
+Now that you have a solid grasp on the C# if-else statement, let's explore a practical application involving the IronPDF library, which allows you to work with PDF files in C# applications seamlessly.

 IronPDF is a powerful .NET library that allows you to create, edit, and extract content from PDF files within your C# applications.